Corn Cucumber Salad Recipe for Picnics, BBQs, and Summer Dinners

 - Diced avocado would also be a great addition to the salad.

-- Salad can be a side salad, topping on tacos, or with any grilled protein.
+- Salad can be a side salad, a topping on tacos, or with any grilled protein.

 Nutrition